On a question of Astorg and Boc Thaler: Introduction

-The condition on $\alpha$ is well understood.
-Astorg-Thaler proved in~\cite[Theorem~1.10(2)]{Astorg-Thaler-2024} that such a sequence exists if and only if $\alpha$ has the Pisot property, a notion arising from the study of the distribution of powers of $\alpha$ modulo $1$.
+Astorg and Boc Thaler proved some almost sharp conditions on $(\alpha,\beta)$ for this question.
+The condition on $\alpha$ is closely related to the Pisot property, a notion arising from the study of the distribution of powers of $\alpha$ modulo $1$.